-Our most popular tour travels overland from the south to central Vietnam and allows you to appreciate Vietnam's stunning scenery as it unfolds before your eyes.
+Our most popular tour travels overland from the south to central Vietnam and allows you to appreciate the country's stunning scenery as it unfolds before your eyes.

 Explore Saigon’s history at the War Remnants Museum and the Cu Chi Tunnels.
-Discover beautiful Dalat, an old French hill station.
+Discover beautiful Dalat, an old French hillstation.
 Relax as you cruise around the islands off the coast of Nha Trang and soak up the atmosphere in the picturesque town of Hoi An.
-Drive over the spectacular Hai Van pass to Hue where you will explore the history of past emperors.
+View the spectacular Hai Van Pass as you drive to Hue where you will explore the history of past emperors.

 In Hanoi, the streets of the Old Quarter are alive and bustling.
 In contrast, Halong Bay is perfect for a relaxing cruise around the limestone islets.